Introduction to eformsign¶

 Using Web Form Designer

-Using Form Builder
+Using Form Builder (MS Office add-in)

-You can create a template by creating or opening a document file in Microsoft Office (Word, Excel, and PowerPoint), and then using the ribbon menu (named OZ in Office) to add the components you want such as text, signature, and date onto the document.
+You can create a template by creating or opening a document file in Microsoft Office (Word, Excel, and PowerPoint), and then using the ribbon menu (named OZ in Office) to add the fields you want such as text, signature, and date onto the document.
 Then, you can upload the template you created onto eformsign by clicking the Upload button in the ribbon menu.

 Minimum System Requirements¶